graphql/graphql-spec/spec/Section 3 -- Type System.md

 Scalar type extensions have the potential to be invalid if incorrectly defined.

 1. The named type must already be defined and must be a Scalar type.
-2. Any unique directives provided must not already apply to the original Scalar type.
+2. Any non-`repeatable` directives provided must not already apply to the original Scalar type.

 ## Objects